Stanko/Stanko.github.io/_posts/2017-03-05-talks-i-like.md

 ### What the heck is the event loop anyway? <br><small>Philip Roberts, 2014</small>

 *Every* JavaScript developer should watch this.
-Philip explained what event loop is, how it works, in a simple language and beautiful examples.
+Philip explained what event loop is, how it works, in a simple language using beautiful examples.

 <div class="AspectRatioVideo">
 <iframe src="https://www.youtube.com/embed/8aGhZQkoFbQ?rel=0?ecver=2" frameborder="0" allowfullscreen>